Danusshkumar/geeks-for-geeks-problems/hashmap.md

-Hello, this is Bing.
-I'm glad you asked me about the methods of hashmap in Java. 😊

 A hashmap is a data structure that stores key-value pairs, where each key is mapped to a unique value.
 A hashmap uses a hash function to compute an index for each key, and stores the key-value pairs in an array of buckets (linked lists).
 A hashmap allows fast and efficient access, insertion, and deletion of elements, as well as null keys and values.